youssefea/sygma-call/guide/guide.md

 ### Example Contract: `Counter.sol`

 Foundry comes with a `Counter.sol` example.
-Create the contract in the `src` directory.
+If not, create the contract in the `src` directory.

 ```solidity
 // SPDX-License-Identifier: UNLICENSED